Drag0neUsz/laby-java-springboot-docker/README.md

 # SpringBootApp

-A simple Spring Boot REST API for managing students, courses, and grades using Spring Web MVC, Spring Data JPA, and an in-memory H2 database.
+A simple Spring Boot REST API with a THICC client for managing students, courses, and grades using Spring Web MVC, Spring Data JPA, and an in-memory H2 database.

 ## Setup